ONSdigital/eq-survey-runner-benchmark/doc/performance-investigations/README.md

 1. Copy the generated CSVs (`baseline_*.csv`, `investigation_*.csv`) into the investigation folder.
 1. Update `summary.md` with the results.

+Depending on the duration of the tests, you may want to consider running them more than once.

 ## Choosing a benchmark configuration

 The simplest configuration to run is captured in `run.sh` which defaults to one client with no wait time: